How long does parcel delivery from Italy to the UK take?

 The UK now has its own set of regulations and import controls, which are independent of the EU.
 One of the main restrictions is the list of prohibited and restricted items.
 The UK prohibits the import of items such as firearms, explosives, illegal drugs, and counterfeit goods.
 Restricted items include products such as alcohol, tobacco, and certain food items, which may be subject to additional taxes and duties.
 Another important restriction is the value of the goods being imported.
 If the value of the goods exceeds £135, you may be required to pay customs duty, as well as VAT, which is payable on the total value of the goods and the shipping costs.

 What items are prohibited from shipping to the UK from Italy?

 There are a number of items banned from import into the UK.
 Most of these are consistent with the EU’s own banned list.
 Items banned for import include:

 - Food or plants that are diseased or were grown outside the EU.

 Remember to check what you are planning to ship to the UK will definitely be allowed into the country before you send.
 The UK government’s page on banned items may be useful for this.

 You should also be aware of ParcelBroker’s prohibited items, to ensure that you’re not sending any materials that aren’t permitted by our shipping policy.

 When shipping a parcel to the UK, you must be sure you can find a courier which can actually carry out the delivery.
-The tool at the top of this page will tell you which companies can deliver your item andgives you a quote for postage with each.
+We have a tool which will list various couriers that can do the job and supply a quote for postage.